seanbyd/seanbyd.github.io/_posts/2025-03-16-es-mq-connector-handy-url.md

 You can optionally read the entire page about [setting up and running connectors](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#using-kafka-connect).

-For me, I focussed on building a Kafka Connect image and deploying to OpenShift.
+For me, I focussed on building a Kafka connect image and deploying to OpenShift.

 - [Configure connection to Kafka](https://ibm.github.io/event-automation/es/connecting/setting-up-connectors/#configure-connection-to-kafka)